 I won’t lie to you—shopping for vegan suits is a pain.
-It’s undeniably one aspect of being vegan that poses added hassles.
+It’s undeniably one aspect of being vegan that poses substantial added hassles.
 Still, with a little effort, you can find stylish and well-made vegan suits.
 So let’s review your main options.

-Buying Vegan Suits Off The Rack
+Buying Vegan Suits Off the Rack

 The majority of inventory carried by retailers won’t be vegan.
 Fortunately, most retailers will offer at least a few suits made from vegan fabrics.

 The trouble is that you’re usually limited to stock on hand.
 You’ll likely find a dauntingly limited selection when seeking out a suit made from vegan fabric that’s in your size.

 As is often the case in life, money offers an easy solution to your problems.
 Get your suit made-to-order from a tailor and you’ll no longer confront a limited selection of possibilities.
 You can select from dozens of excellent vegan fabric options, and you can have your suit made in whichever style you wish.
 You’ll be handed a book of swatches and decide which fabrics and colors suit you best.